reviewboard/reviewboard/docs/manual/extending/extensions/review-request-fields.rst

 * Optionally, creating a JavaScript subclass of :js:class:`RB.ReviewRequestFields.BaseFieldView`.
 * Use :ref:`review-request-fields-hook` and
-  :ref:`review-request-fieldsets-hook` in your extension initializaton.
+  :ref:`review-request-fieldsets-hook` in your extension initialization.

 Creating a Field Subclass